megaport/terraform-provider-megaport/docs/data-sources/cloud_port_lookup.md

 - `company_name` (String) Filter by the name of the company that owns the partner port.
 - `connect_type` (String) The type of connection for the partner port.
 Filters by cloud provider connection types.
 - `diversity_zone` (String) Filter by diversity zone (red or blue).
-- `include_secure` (Boolean) Include secure partner ports (those requiring service_key).
+- `include_secure` (Boolean) Include secure partner ports (those requiring a key).
 Defaults to false.
-When true, you must also provide a service_key.
+When true, you must also provide a key.
+- `key` (String, Sensitive) Key required for looking up secure partner ports (pairing key for GCP, service key for Azure/Oracle).
+Only used when include_secure is true.
 - `location_id` (Number) Filter by the unique identifier of the location.
-- `service_key` (String, Sensitive) Service key required for looking up secure partner ports.
-Only used when include_secure is true.
 - `vxc_permitted` (Boolean) Filter by whether VXCs are permitted on the port.
 Defaults to true if not specified.

 ### Read-Only